VancouverSatelite/SynthDesign/README.md

 ---

 Okay so I may have completely jumped the gun and went directly to Step 2, so I started with an oscillator.
-Currently my idea is to use a [NE555 chip]() <sub>Click for Datasheet</sub>, a common timer chip [made by Texas Instruments.](https://www.ti.com/product/NE555), and use this as the oscillator to base everything off of.
+Currently my idea is to use a NE555 chip<sub>[Datasheet](https://github.com/VancouverSatelite/SynthDesign/blob/main/Datasheets/ne555.pdf)</sub>, a common timer chip [made by Texas Instruments.](https://www.ti.com/product/NE555), and use this as the oscillator to base everything off of.